Saasufy/saasufy-components/README.md

 ### confirm-modal

 A modal component to prompt the user for confirmation before performing sensitive operations.
-Can be slotted into a `collection-browser` component.
+Can be slotted into a `collection-viewer` component.

 **Import**